-Our friends at The Unstuck Group remind us where we should be finding peace - and it's not where a lot of my energy has gone this month.
+Our friends at The Unstuck Group remind us where we should be finding peace - and, if I'm honest, it's not where a lot of my energy has gone this month.
 Maybe you are putting pressure on all the wrong things and then wonder why you aren't feeling peaceful.
-Let this be encouraging and maybe even challenging, and may you have a Merry and Peaceful Christmas!
+Maybe you can find some encouragement or maybe even challenged - but either way, may you have a Merry and Peaceful Christmas!

 Buy perfect, thoughtful gifts for everyone who means anything to you.
 Wrap them neatly.
 Watch your favorite childhood movies and channel that innocent time into today.
 Make the cookies.
 Sing the songs.
 Drink the cocoa.
 Stand in line for Santa at the mall.
 Make the trip.
 Fight the traffic.
 Go to church.

 Be the best, most joyful version of yourself the whole time.

 It’s the most wonderful time of the year.

 I’ve heard people say we shouldn’t tell high school graduates “college will be the best four years of your life” because it creates an unnecessary pressure on the experience.
 It sets them up for a let-down, or for feeling like they aren’t doing it right.

 But our culture puts that same kind of pressure on the month of December every single year.

 As Christ-followers, the way we celebrate the Christmas season isn’t supposed to be the source of our happiness.
 Our celebrations, and even our family time, can’t create deep lasting hope or joy; they don’t make for contentment or satisfaction in the coming year.